benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 In those days, NIPS had finished transitioning away from what Sam Roweis used to call an “ideas conference”.
 Around that time, we lived in fear of the tough questions from the NIPS rigor police who’d patrol the poster sessions: I’m talking about Nati Srebro, Ofer Dekel, or Michael Jordan’s students, or god forbid, if you’re unlucky, Shai Ben-David, or Manfred Warmuth.

 We decided to submit the paper with this bit of dodginess.
 But the NIPS rigor police kept us honest.
 We developed a solid understanding of what was happening.
-To recap, here’s the algorithm when you strip away all the kernel verbiage around it.

-	Slide:  minimize the distortion of a weighted sum of random functions.

-We draw a set of random functions iid, then linearly combine them into a predictor that minimize a training loss.
+We draw a set of random functions and combine them into a predictor.

-Our second paper said this: In a similar way Fourier functions form a basis for the space of L2 functions, or similar to how wide three layer neural nets can represent any smooth function, random sets of smooth functions, with very high probability, form a basis set for a ball of functions in L2.
+[Our second paper said this:](xxx) In a similar way Fourier functions form a basis for the space of L2 functions, or similar to how wide three layer neural nets can represent any smooth function, random sets of smooth functions, with very high probability, form a basis set for a ball of functions in L2.
 You don’t need to talk about random features as eigenfunctions for any famous RBF kernels to be sensible.
-Random functions are a basis set of a Hilbert space that was legitimate by itself:

-	Slide: approximation error

-In our third paper, we finally analyzed the test error of this algorithm when it’s trained on set of samples.
+Random functions are a basis set of a Hilbert space that was legitimate by itself.
+In our [third paper](xxx), we finally analyzed the test error of this algorithm when it’s trained on set of samples.

-	Slide: final bound.

 By this third paper, we’d entirely stopped thinking in terms of kernels, and just fitting random basis function to data.
 We put on solid foundation the idea of linearly combining random kitchen sinks into a predictor.
 Which meant that it didn’t really bother us if we used more features than data points.

 Our original goal had been to compare deep nets against kernel SVMs.
 We couldn’t do it back then.
 But code and benchmarks are abundant now, and direct comparisons are easy.
-Here are some benchmark results from Ben and others who’ve refined the technique.

-  Slide [collins’ results], [ben’s cifar results], [others]

-Ben’s CIFAR result was close to the state of the art when it came out, but has since been exceeded by deep nets.
-The other results continue to be state of the art.
+Many people are still using random features in their research, and [May el al](xxx) have shown that they get you about the same performance as deep neural networks on speech benchmarks.
 Just three lines of MATLAB code.

 We still sometimes use random features in our day jobs.
 We like to get creative with special-purpose random features.
 It’s such an easy thing to try.
 When they work and we're feeling good about life, we might say “wow, random features are so powerful!
 They solved this problem!”
 Or if we're in a more somber mood, we say “that problem was trivial.
 Even random features cracked it.”
 It’s the same way we (and Alyosha Efros) think about nearest neighbors.
 When nearest neighbors cracks a dataset, you either marvel at the power of nearest neighbors, or you conclude your problem wasn’t hard at all.
 Regardless, it’s an easy trick to try.